samarabbas/temporal-documentation-legacy/docs/07_goclient/04_execute_activity.md

 repeatedly call `workflow.ExecuteActivity()`, store the returned futures, and then wait for all activities to complete by calling the `Get()` methods of the future at a later time.

-To implement more complex wait conditions on returned future objects, use the `cadence.Selector` class.
+To implement more complex wait conditions on returned future objects, use the `workflow.Selector` class.